dottjt/reddit_response/README.md

 ### LOW PRIORITY

 - Create all other new messages.
+- possibly capture all possibilities and select the best one.
+I will refine the matches first. (might make the system too slow/a bit slower than before.)
 - Maybe save the link to the post in matches.
 Sounds smart :) (not yet, still need to figure out how to make it stronger)
 - Look into addressing congratulation messages (this could be great, but unsure)
 - fix message being sent multiple times because of the eventListener being sent multiple times. (this would be a good one, but also don't see the benefit)